Skip to main content

 https://hq.keypup.io/mcp

-Most MCP clients are configured through a JSON file (for example, VS Code, Kiro, and Claude Desktop use an mcp.json-style configuration).
+This method works with every MCP client.
+Most clients are configured through a JSON file (for example, VS Code, Kiro, and Claude Desktop use an mcp.json-style configuration).

 Add a keypup server entry pointing at the endpoint, with your API token in the Authorization header: